datacamp-content-public/courses-analyzing-social-media-data-in-r-sowmya-vivek/chapter1.md

 The library "rtweet" and datasets containing extracted tweets for the two use cases have been pre-loaded.

-For Rihanna, you will create a dataframe containing frequency of tweets over time using ts_data function.
+For Rihanna, you will create a dataframe containing frequency of tweets over time using `ts_data` function.
-You will then plot the time series using ts_plot function, setting the intervals to monthly.
+You will then plot the time series using `ts_plot` function, setting the intervals to monthly.

-Finally, you will plot the time series for AI_tweet using ts_plot and for hourly intervals.
+Finally, plot the time series for "AI_tweet" dataset using `ts_plot` and for hourly intervals.

 `@instructions`
 - Convert 'rih_tweet' into a time series data object using `ts_data` function.